minxdragon/Neural-Style-scripts/README.md

 # Neural-Style-scripts
-a couple of shell scripts for using with JcJohnson's Neural-style These are some automation scripts that work with JC Johnson’s Neural Style.
+a couple of shell scripts for using with JcJohnson's Neural-style These are some automation scripts that work for sequencing images for animations and for batch processing a number of images at once.
 Install Neural Style here: https://github.com/jcjohnson/neural-style

 Change Path information to your own neural style locations and add these scripts to your Neural style directory.